 The content of Algebra 2 with trigonometry is organized around families of functions, including linear, quadratic, exponential, logarithmic, and rational functions.
 As students study each family of functions, they will learn to represent them in multiple ways – as verbal descriptions, equations, tables, and graphs.
 They will also learn to model real-world situations using functions in order to solve problems arising from those situations.

 In addition to its algebra content, Algebra 2 with Trigonometry includes lessons on probability and data analysis as well as numerous examples and exercises involving geometry and trigonometry.
 These math topics often appear on standardized tests, so maintaining students’ familiarity with them is important.
 To help students prepare for standardized tests, Algebra 2 with Trigonometry provides instruction and practice on standardized test questions in a variety of formats – multiple choice, short response, extended response, and so on.

 In this course, the students will review and learn more depth in Trigonometric, Geometric, and Algebraic techniques and how to integrate them to prepare for the study of calculus and strengthens their conceptual understanding of problems and mathematical reasoning in solving problems.
 In addition to work out problems by hand, the students will learn how to use technology such as TI 83/84/89.
 These standards take a functional point of view toward those topics.
 The most significant new concept is that of limits.

-In this college level math course, students will learn real world problem solving using math and explore all aspects of single-variable calculus.
+In this college-level math course, students will learn real-world problem solving using math and explore all aspects of single-variable calculus.
 Students will study limits, differentiation, applications of differentiation, integration, applications of integration and basic differential equations.
 The students will learn both algebraic approach and geometric approach to understand calculus with help of technology (TI 83/84/89) and graphical analysis.
-At the conclusion of the course, students are encouraged to take the AP Calculus exam (AB).
+At the conclusion of the course, students are strongly encouraged to take the AP Calculus exam (AB).

 Grades 10-12 AP Statistics